BretFisher/nodejs-rocks-in-docker/README.md

 ### Node.js development in a container or not?

 I do both, it just depends on the project, the complexity, and if I have a similar node version installed on my host.
 VS Code's [native ability to devleop inside a container](https://code.visualstudio.com/docs/remote/containers) is dope and I recommend you give it a shot!
-It can use your existing Dockerfile and docker-compose.yml to more seamlessly develop in a container.
+It can use your existing Dockerfile and docker-compose.yml to more seamlessly develop in a container, and may be easier/faster than do-it-yourself setups.

+## Production Checklist

+Based on all the tips above.
+This list, in order of priority (highest pri first), is my personal checklist for Node.js apps in production (or any JIT langauge like Ruby, Python, PHP, etc.)

+1. Slim base image with 0 high/crit CVEs via Trivy/Snyk scan.
+2. Running as non-root user (`USER node`).
+3. `npm audit` inside image during CI has 0 vunerabilities.
+4. Only production dependencies (`npm ci --only=production`).
+5. Tini init is used for startup *and* Healthchecks/probes.
+6. `npm`, `nodemon`, `forever`, or `pm2` are not used.
+App launches `node` directly via `tini`.
+7. At least a basic healthcheck/liveness probe is used. `HEALTCHECK` is good for documentation as well as Docker/Compose/Swarm healthchecks.
+8. The app code listens for Linux signals (`SIGTERM`, `SIGINT`) and gracefully shuts down.
+9. If an HTTP-based app, use a better shutdown strategy in code to ensure connections are tracked, and closed gracefully during container/pod updates (TCP FIN, etc.)
+10. Even numbered Node.js major release is used.
+11. `.dockerignore` prevents `.git`, the host `node_modules`, and unwatned files.
+12. `EXPOSE` has the listening ports shown.
+13. Multi-platform builds are enabled for running on amd64 or arm64 when necessary.